learn-co-curriculum/java-mod-3-tdd-lab/README.md

 In the above code, notice that the only change is the `==` to `<=` to catch any non-positive integer that might be passed in.

-Go ahead and run the `testNegativeFizzBuzzArray()` test method and make sure it passes now.
+Go ahead and run the `testNegativeFizzBuzzArray()` test method without the `@Disabled` annotation and make sure it passes now.

 Now let's run our entire test suite!
 Double check that all 9 unit tests pass as expected and turn in your `FizzBuzz.java` and `FizzBuzzTest.java`